 An important question: does your radiology department want to adopt AI technology now or later?
-Of course you can wait until the teething troubles are over.
+Of course, you can wait until the teething troubles are over.
 However, there are concrete benefits in adopting AI technology now.
 You can be part of the change, influence how AI software gets developed, and make sure it will fit the needs of radiologists the best way possible.
 You attract new talent, excited to work with AI technology.
 Additionally, many AI companies are looking for clinical partners.
 This may be your chance to do some interesting research projects or obtain discounts because you are an early adopter, willing to be the first to try (and sometimes test) new software.
 And most likely the best reason of all: AI does add value.
 Either by taking over routine tasks, enabling a more differentiated diagnosis, accelerating the process,11 or increasing diagnostic accuracy.
 Which, at the end of the day, all will lead to better patient outcomes.
 AI has every potential to become the greatest asset available to the modern radiologist.

 The sky seems to be the limit when it comes to applying AI in radiology.
 But for now there are still quite some challenges to overcome before AI will be widely applied and fully adopted in the radiology workflow of which we will discuss a few below.

 Within the medical field, access to large high-quality labelled datasets for training is not straight forward.
 Other general databases are extremely powerful because they include a vast amount of images which are accurately labelled.
 Comparing the typical medical imaging dataset of approximately 1000 images to a non-medical database which can contain up to 100 000 000 pictures, it can only be concluded that the volume available is clearly still several orders of magnitude behind.
 A way to overcome this problem is using augmentation.

 The most successful deep learning models are currently trained on simple 2D pictures.
 CT- and MRI-images are usually 3D, adding an extra dimension to the problem.
 Conventional X-ray images may be 2D, however, due to their projected character, most of the current deep learning algorithms are not adjusted to these images either.
 Experience needs to be gained with applying deep learning to these types of images.